Connections between Deep Equilibrium and Sparse Representation Models with Application to Hyperspectral Image Denoising: Introduction

-To capture the local dependencies present in a data matrix, in this work, we explore the potential of an emerging body of studies which employs regularization terms properly learnt from the data via the use of suitable neural networks \cite{learned_regularizers, Zhangcvpr, pmlr-v97-ryu19a, dl_review_imaging}.
+To capture the local dependencies present in a data matrix, in this work, we explore the potential of an emerging body of studies which employs regularization terms properly learnt from the data via the use of suitable neural networks \cite{learned_regularizers, Zhangcvpr, dl_review_imaging}.
 In particular, these regularizers can be learnt effectively from a collection of training data, thus enabling them to capture the inherent structure of the data, and in the sequel, they can be properly used in an optimization problem to promote the properties of the signals of interest.
 Convolutional Neural Networks (CNNs) constitute effective models for learning the structure of locally dependent data and deriving proper regularization terms, due to their powerful representation capacity \cite{Zhangcvpr}, \cite{DnCNN}.

-Based on these remarks and different from the above-mentioned studies that focus on inverse imaging problems, in this study, we investigate the idea of combining the learnable regularizer (i.e., a convolutional neural network) in conjunction with the sparsity promoting $l_1$ norm and a data-consistency term, to form a novel cost function for the sparse coding problem, that is able not only to reveal the sparsity nature of the signals but also to model their dependencies.
-Employing \emph{variable splitting} techniques, and in particular the half quadratic splitting (HQS) approach \cite{hqs}, it is possible to decouple the data-consistency term, the $l_1$ norm and the CNN prior, thus forming a novel iterative sparse coding solver.
+Based on these remarks and different from the above-mentioned studies, in this study, we investigate the idea of combining the learnable regularizer (i.e., a convolutional neural network) in conjunction with the sparsity promoting $l_1$ norm and a data-consistency term, to form a novel cost function for the sparse coding problem, that is able not only to reveal the sparsity nature of the signals but also to model their dependencies.
+Employing \emph{variable splitting} techniques, and in particular the half quadratic splitting (HQS) approach \cite{hqs}, a novel iterative sparse coding solver is formed.